Compliance¶

 Violation markers on objects¶

 Wherever a compliance object appears — its detail page header and its row in list pages — a small warning marker shows up if that object is failing any rule.
-The marker is tinted by the worst severity (critical = red, warning = amber, info = neutral) and its tooltip names the failing rules with a link back to the Compliance page.
+The marker is tinted by the worst severity (critical = red, warning = amber, info = neutral) and its tooltip names the failing rules.
+For devices the marker links to that device's compliance page; for other object types it links back to the Compliance page.
 Clean objects show nothing.

 Export the results¶